Guides

 Don’t just stick to one marketplace.
 List your cars on all relevant online platforms available.

-This might include regional used car sites, Facebook Marketplace, and other automotive classifieds in your market.
+This might include regional used car marketing sites, Facebook Marketplace, and other automotive classifieds in your market.
 Use tools to syndicate your listings so it’s not much extra work.
 Even if alternative sites bring in a few extra leads each month, those could turn into sales you’d otherwise miss (and often at a lower cost per lead than the big listing site).

 Build your own audience

-The most cost-effective leads are the ones you don’t have to pay a third-party for.
+The most cost-effective leads are the ones you don’t have to pay a third party for.

 Encourage customers to subscribe to your email list or follow your dealership on social media for updates on new arrivals and deals.
 Engage with your followers by posting compelling content (videos, customer testimonials, special offers) that they’ll want to share.